SaschaPetro/first-steps-with-git/README.md

-beccause I have to do
+because I have to do